bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 4. Generate a temporary ocm token
     Generate a temporary ocm token and set it in the secrets/ocm-service.token file
-    > Note: This will need to be re-generated as this temporary token will expire within a few minutes.
+    > **Note**: This will need to be re-generated as this temporary token will expire within a few minutes.
     ```
     $ make ocm/setup OCM_OFFLINE_TOKEN="$(ocm token)" OCM_ENV=development
     ```